 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Nags Head has relatively fewer families with younger children, and/or college students.
 Combined, this makes Nags Head a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Nags Head is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 If knowledge is power, Nags Head is a pretty powerful place.
 52.74% of the adults in Nags Head have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.